athanasiosem/saveUrl/readme.md

 7. Open your favourite browser and navigate to the url.<br>
     i) If screen is blank try changing permissions of <strong>saveurl/storage</strong> to 775 or 777.
 8. Have fun and send me comments or contribute to the project.

-<b>NOTE: The app is not multi user yet!
-The same data exists for all users!</b>